steenblikrs/2021-Spring-Studio/About.md

 and lancelot said that his brain is very delicious
 # jeremy will taste it firstly
 # Then Huey Follows
-Jeremy says he will split it with you
+Jeremy says he will split it with huey
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>